-Our ability to fall asleep and stay asleep, and our physical and mental abilities and mood while we are awake, fluctuate across the 24-hour day under the influence of a master pacemaker in the hypothalamus, the circadian body clock.
+Our ability to fall asleep and stay asleep, and our physical and mental abilities and mood while we are awake, fluctuate across the 24-hour day under the influence of a master circadian clock in the brain.
+(Peripheral organs such as the liver, stomach, intestines, pancreas, kidney, adrenals, and the heart, also function as distinct circadian clocks that are kept in synchrony with each other and the outside world by the master clock in the brain).

-The circadian body clock functions to keep our physiology and behaviour in step with the day/night cycle.
+The master clock keeps our physiology and behaviour in step with the day/night cycle.
 It receives light information from specialised melanopsin-containing cells in the retina that are sensitive to blue light (including from cell phones and tablet screens).
-Exposure to blue-rich screens in the hours before bedtime can delay the circadian body clock cycle, making it harder to fall asleep and harder to wake up next morning.
+Exposure to blue-rich screens in the hours before bedtime can delay the circadian master clock cycle, making it harder to fall asleep and harder to wake up the next morning.

-The combined effects of the circadian body clock and the pressure for sleep that builds up across time awake produce 'windows' when sleep is easier, and when sleep is more difficult.
+The combined effects of the circadian master clock and the pressure for sleep that builds up across time awake produce 'windows' when sleep is easier, and when sleep is more difficult.

-- The circadian body clock makes us sleepiest in the early hours of the morning, when we are also least functional and most error prone.
-A secondary peak in sleepiness occurs in the afternoon - the 'nap window'. - Conversely, the circadian body clock makes us most alert in the few hours before normal bedtime the 'evening wake maintenance zone'.
-This makes it very difficult to fall asleep early ahead of an early shift next morning.
-The circadian body clock also drives an increase in alertness across the morning, making it difficult to sleep beyond about lunchtime, after a night shift.
+- > The circadian master clock makes us sleepiest in the early hours of the morning, when we are also least functional and most error prone.
+A secondary peak in sleepiness occurs in the afternoon the 'nap window'. - Conversely, the circadian master clock makes us most alert in the few hours before normal bedtime the 'evening wake maintenance zone'.
+This makes it very difficult to fall asleep early ahead of an early shift the next morning.
+The circadian master clock also drives an increase in alertness across the morning, making it difficult to sleep beyond about lunchtime, after a night shift.

-Figure 3 visualises these patterns in terms of a drive from the circadian body clock to wake-promoting centres in the brain.
+Figure 3 visualises these patterns in terms of a drive from the circadian master clock to wake-promoting centres in the brain.

-Figure 3: Diagram of how the circadian body clock influences our ability to fall asleep and stay asleep
+Figure 3: Diagram of how the circadian master clock influences our ability to fall asleep and stay asleep